DataDog/datadog-agent/cmd/agent/subcommands/diagnose/README.md

 Normally, internal diagnose functions run in the context of the Agent and other services.
 It can be overridden with –run-as-user options, and if specified, diagnose functions are executed in the context of the Agent diagnose CLI process if possible.

 ## ```json``` option
-Normally, diagnose is displayed on stdout.
-If the JSON option is specified, the output is formatted as JSON
+If JSON option is specified, the output will be formated as JSON and displayed on stdout.